-Same-sex marriage has been legal in Nevada since 2012.
-In Sevcik v.
-Sandoval, a federal court ruled that denying same-sex couples the right to marry violates the Equal Protection clause of the 14th amendment.1
+Same-sex marriage has been legal in Nevada since 2014 when the Ninth Circuit held that denying same-sex couples the right to marry violates the Equal Protection clause of the 14th amendment.1

-And in 2015, the Supreme Court of the United States, in a 5-4 decision, reached the same conclusion in Obergefell v.
+Then in 2015, the Supreme Court of the United States, in a 5-4 decision, reached the same conclusion in Obergefell v.
 Hodges.
-And in 2020, Nevada became the first state to protect same-sex marriage in its state constitution.2
+Finally in 2020, Nevada became the first state to protect same-sex marriage in its state constitution.2

 Under NRS 122.020, gay people may marry if they are: